Ron-Zilber/Ron-Zilber/README.md

 ### Hi!
-  I'm Ron Zilber, an Electrical and Computers Engineering student at Ben-Gurion University, Graduate 2024 (3 semesters left).
+  I'm Ron Zilbershtein, an Electrical and Computers Engineering student at Ben-Gurion University, Graduate 2024 (3 semesters left).

   I'm specialized in Computers and Computer Networks.